 - George: Well, I am not trying to do Y, I actually want to do X because REASONS.
 How do I do X?

-So don’t be condescending, and keep in mind that some questioners might be attached to the steps they’ve taken so far!
-It might be appropriate to answer both the question they asked and the one they should have asked: “Well, if you want to do X then you might try this, but if you’re trying to solve problem Y with that, you might have better luck doing this other thing, and here’s why that’ll work better”.
+So don’t be condescending, and remember that the person asking may actually want to do X for reasons that you don’t know about!
+It might be appropriate to answer both the question they asked and the one you think they might need the answer to instead: “Well, if you want to do X then you might try this, but if you’re trying to solve problem Y with that, you might have better luck doing this other thing, and here’s why that’ll work better”.

 Ask “Did that answer your question?”